FOR IMMEDIATE RELEASE

-Portsmouth, R.I. – US Sailing’s Olympic Sailing Committee (OSC) today announced that the nomination period has opened for the 2014 US Sailing Coach of the Year Awards.
-The OSC will honor coaches in five categories who have distinguished themselves at the youth, national and international levels.
+Portsmouth, R.I. – US Sailing’s Olympic Sailing Committee (OSC) today announced that the nomination period has opened for the 2016 US Sailing Coach of the Year Awards.
+The OSC will honor American coaches in five categories who have done outstanding work at the youth, national and international levels.
 The awards are a part of the United States Olympic Committee’s (USOC) Coach Recognition Program, which highlights the accomplishments and contributions of U.S. coaches who train athletes at all levels of Olympic and Paralympic sports.
-In 2013, the National Coach of the Year Award was given to Mark Ivey (Tiburon, Calif.), who won it for a second time.

 Each nomination should include the following information: